Tallit: Tallit katan

 The tallit katan (Yiddish/Ashkenazic Hebrew tales kotn; "small tallit") is a fringed garment traditionally worn either under or over one's clothing by Jewish males.
 It is a poncho-like garment with a hole for the head and special twined and knotted fringes known as tzitzit attached to its four corners.
 The requirements regarding the fabric and fringes of a tallit katan are the same as that of a tallit gadol.
-Generally a tallit katan is made of wool or cotton.
+Generally, a tallit katan is made of wool or cotton.

-Although Sephardi Halakha generally maintains a distinct preference for a woolen garment as per the ruling of the Shulchan Aruch, among Ashkenazim customs are split, with the Rema ruling that all garment types are acceptable.
-Whilst the Mishnah Berurah and Rabbi Moshe Feinstein recommend wearing a woolen garment in accordance with the Shulchan Aruch's ruling, the Chazon Ish was known to wear cotton, in accordance with the ruling of the Vilna Gaon.
-This was also the practice of Rabbi Joseph Soloveitchik, and that of German Jewry historically.
+Although Sephardic halakha generally maintains a distinct preference for a woolen garment as per the ruling of the Shulchan Aruch, among Ashkenazim customs are split, with Moses Isserles ruling that all garment types are acceptable.
+While the Mishnah Berurah and Moshe Feinstein recommend wearing a woolen garment following the Shulchan Aruch's ruling, Avrohom Yeshaya Karelitz was known to wear cotton, following the ruling of the Vilna Gaon.
+This was also the practice of Joseph B. Soloveitchik and that of German Jewry historically.

-While all four cornered garments are required to have tzitzit, the custom of specially wearing a tallit katan is based on a verse in Numbers 15:38-39 which tells Moses to exhort the Children of Israel to "make them throughout their generations fringes in the corners of their garments."
+While all four cornered garments are required to have tzitzit, the custom of specially wearing a tallit katan is based on a verse in Numbers 15:38-39 which tells Moses to exhort the Israelites to "make them throughout their generations fringes in the corners of their garments."
 Wearing a tallit kattan is not mandated in Biblical law, but in Rabbinic law the practice is strongly encouraged for men, and often considered obligatory or a binding custom.

 The tallit katan is also known as arba kanfot (Yiddish/Ashkenazic Hebrew: arbe kanfes), literally "four corners", and may be referred to simply as tzitzit.

+A continuing misconception within non-Jewish circles is that the tallit katan is a sheet which is used by Orthodox Jews during sexual intercourse.
+It is believed that the fabric being hung from clothing lines during the 19th and 20th centuries within Jewish neighborhoods in the United States started these rumors.
+Not understanding its purpose, seeing the material with a hole in the middle caused non-Jews to make imaginative assumptions.